ryejs/ryejs.com/docs/manipulation.md

     .append(element) <span>⇒ self</span>
 </div>

-Insert `html` or `element` to the end of each element in the collection.
+Appends `html` or `element` to each element in the collection.
+If the argument is an HTML element, it is cloned before appending.

 prepend